Delaware / New Castle County

 Healthcare

-Winterthur residents have access to top-notch healthcare, with major hospitals like ChristianaCare Wilmington Hospital and Nemours Children’s Hospital nearby.
-The area has a high rate of health insurance coverage at 95.4% and 2.7 physicians per 1,000 people, ensuring prompt and comprehensive medical care.
-Local healthcare services are both accessible and reputable.
+Winterthur residents have access to quality healthcare, with major hospitals like ChristianaCare Wilmington Hospital and Nemours Children’s Hospital, Delaware nearby.
+The community benefits from a high physician-to-resident ratio of 2.7 per 1,000 people and 95.4% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals